ThomasMertes/seed7/src/read_me.txt

   OS_OFF_T_SIZE: Size of os_off_t in bits.

   TIME_T_SIZE: Size of time_t in bits.

+  NULL_DEVICE: Name of the NULL device.
+               Under Linux/Unix/BSD this is "/dev/null".
+               Under Windows this is "NUL:".

   OS_PATH_HAS_DRIVE_LETTERS: TRUE, when the absolute paths of
                              the operating system use drive